 - you may find yourself working and learning under several host employers

-- you may find yourself working and learning under one employer for the whole time of your apprenticeship
+- you may find yourself working and learning under one host employer for the whole term of your apprenticeship

 - you’ll get the same range of on-job and off-job experiences as any other apprentice or trainee

 - you’ll be paid the appropriate wage by the GTO

 - you’ll be assigned a field officer who will visit you regularly to make sure things are going well with your host employer.